-Requirements of US Citizenship: Taxes, Military Service, Passports
+Requirements of US Citizenship: Taxes, Passports, Military Service

 Part of the requirement of being a US citizens is that you must file and pay any relevant taxes annually no matter where they live and work.
 Americans who are resident in foreign jurisdictions (countries) must also first file and pay taxes to the country of their residency and then make a declaration to the United States (see taxation section for more information on this).

 US citizens, even if they are citizens of another country, must enter and leave the United States using their US passport when visiting for leisure or business.

 American Citizens can request or renew a US passport at any time either at a US passport facility in the US (usually your local post office) or at a US consulate abroad.
 If you haven't had a US passport previously, you'll have to prove your US citizenship either with a US birth certificate, a Consular Report of Birth Abroad or a Certificate of Naturalization.
 In addition to proof of citizenship and proof of identity, you will also have to provide your full name and any previous names you've had (due to marriage, etc.), date of birth, your permanent address and valid mailing addres (either US or foreign), and your Social Security number (if you have one).
 The necessity of providing this information was formalized by an amendment to Article 26, Part 301 of the Code of Federal Regulations (CFR) which went into force on July 18, 2014.